-The price of the journey is typically around 40 pesos.
+The price of the journey is 45 pesos.
 You can check the cost with the driver by asking ‘¿cuánto cuesta?‘ – how much is the cost.

 Once in Playa del Carmen, the colectivos will drop you off under Highway 307 – the final stop.
 From here, you can walk or catch a taxi to your hotel – remember to agree on the fare with the taxi driver before getting in.